RadithSandeepa/task-master/README.md

    - The frontend, built with React and styled using SCSS, ensures that the application is fully responsive and provides a seamless experience across various devices and screen sizes.

 3. **Email Reminder Component**:
-   - Using Ballerina, we developed a scheduled job component that sends email reminders for tasks due the next day.
+   - Using Ballerina, I developed a scheduled job component that sends email reminders for tasks due the next day.
 This component ensures users stay informed and never miss an important task.

 4. **Authentication**:
-   - During development, we utilized Choreo's built-in identity provider for user authentication.
-For the production build, we implemented secure user authentication using Asgardeo.
+   - During development, I utilized Choreo's built-in identity provider for user authentication.
+For the production build, I implemented secure user authentication using Asgardeo.

 5. **Database**:
    - MySQL is used as the database to store and manage task data efficiently.

 6. **Deployment**:
    - The application is deployed using Choreo, ensuring scalability and reliable performance.

-This project is an excellent example of modern web development practices and showcases the integration of various technologies to build a comprehensive task management system.

 ## Table of Contents